flutterfocus/development_nvim/README.md

 A minimal config dedicated to dart/flutter development in Nvim.

+*Instructions currently NOT included:*
+A breakdown video of this config is in the plans amoung other priortities.
+Any [sponsorships](https://github.com/sponsors/flutterfocus) or donations are welcome which will allow more dedication to Flutter Focus projects.

 **⭐ Star and 👀 watch this repository to be notified of updates.**

 https://user-images.githubusercontent.com/61640764/192746601-3fa3a457-dd1f-462f-ba78-22193f35f33e.mp4